-It is mandatory that Psychology Honours students go through the Honours advising process in order to be re-/admitted into the Honours program and to receive permission to register for 4000-level Psychology courses.
-The advising process can be done digitally, or, if one needs to discuss one’s program of study, one can make an appointment with an Advisor by contacting Dr. Friesen.
-(Note: In all your correspondence with the Honours Committee Chair, please use your UW webmail email address.)
+It is mandatory that Psychology Honours students go through the Honours advising process in order to be re-/admitted into the Honours program and to receive permission to register for any 4000-level Psychology courses.
+The advising process can be done digitally, or, if one needs to discuss one’s program of study, one can make an appointment with an Honours Advisor by contacting Dr. Friesen.

 Please note that entry to the Honours program requires completing a minimum of 30 credit hours.
 Also note that entry to Honours, as well as continuation in the Honours program, requires a minimum 3.0 GPA (B) in Psychology courses and 2.5 GPA (C+) in Non-Psychology courses.
 Consult the UWinnipeg Psychology Department website or the University Course Calendar for other entry and continuation requirements.

 Psychology Honours courses fill to capacity quickly, so students are strongly advised to submit their Honours Advising Forms as early as possible to avoid wait lists.